OfficeDev/office-js-docs-pr/docs/develop/understanding-the-javascript-api-for-office.md

 ## Office JavaScript API object model

 Once initialized, the add-in can interact with the host (e.g. Excel, Outlook).
-The [Office JavaScript API object model](office-javascript-api-object-model.md) page has more details on specific usage patterns.
+The [Common JavaScript API object model](office-javascript-api-object-model.md) page has more details on specific usage patterns.
 There is also detailed reference documentation for both [Common APIs](/office/dev/add-ins/reference/javascript-api-for-office) and host-specific APIs.